Harris Isbell: Alcohol

 Isbell et al. (1955) demonstrated that alcohol causes physical dependence; that is, cessation of alcohol consumption in a chronic user can cause significant physical withdrawal symptoms.
 Subjects were abstinent drug addicts; some but not all had a history of heavy alcohol use.
-Out of 10 initial subjects, 6 subjects were successfully kept in a state of constant moderate intoxication (still able to walk) for a period from 48–87 days.
+Out of 10 initial subjects, 6 subjects were successfully kept in a state of constant moderate intoxication (still able to walk) for a period from 48 to 87 days.
 Subjects were given controlled oral doses of alcohol throughout the day from 6 am until midnight, and a booster dose around 3 am; the total consumption per subject was in the range of a quart of 80-proof liquor per day.
 All subjects were provided with a healthy diet in addition to the alcohol.

 Withdrawal of alcohol at the end of the intoxication period produced tremors and weakness in all 6 subjects.
-Two subjects suffered convulsions, and delirium or hallucinations (audio or visual) occurred in 4 of the 6 subjects.
+Two subjects experienced convulsions, and delirium or hallucinations (audio or visual) occurred in 4 of the 6 subjects.
 Given these withdrawal symptoms, Isbell et al. (1955) made some proposals for safely managing alcohol withdrawal.